Rohan-s18/Artificial_Intelligence/README.md

     - Natural Language Processing

 ## AI-based Implementations:
-1) **Eight puzzle solver**: Source Code for an *Eight-Puzzle* solving algorithm.
+1) **Eight puzzle solver:** Source Code for an *Eight-Puzzle* solving algorithm.
 The source code includes both the game (which someone could play) as well as the solving algorithm.
 This was achieved using both A* search algorithm as well as k-states beam search.
 Source code is in Java.
+2) **Iris species classifier:** Source Code for classifying the *species of Iris flowers* given their petal/sepal dimensions.
+The Source Code is in Python and it includes:
+    - **Unsupervised Learning:** Used KMeans clustering to find the Iris species.
+    - **Neural Network:** Developoed a Neural Network to classify the species of Iris using logistic regression and optimized the neural network weights using gradient descent.

 ## AI Help Directories:
 1) **AI-prereq:** The AI-prereq directory doesn't contain any AI-based alorithms, but just the basic stuff that people should know before they dive into the rest of the code.
 This includes a basics of python (pyplot) as well as Graph data structures.
 If you have experience in Python and Data Structures/Algorithms, you won't face any problem here.